 By Timothy Ferriss, 2017, 601 pages

-Chronicle and summary of “Tools of Titans” :
+Summary and book review of “Tools of Titans” :

 The origin behind this book was the Tim Ferriss Show